INSPIRE-Lab-US/Byzantine-resilient-distributed-learning/README.md

 <a name="bridge"></a>
 # BRIDGE Experiments
 We performed decentralized learning using BRIDGE and some of its variants based on distributed learning screening methods, namely Median, Krum and Bulyan.
 To train the one layer neural network on MNIST with BRIDGE or its variants run the `dec_BRIDGE.py` script.
 When no screening method is training is done with distributed gradient descent and no screening.
+Each Monte Carlo trial ran in about one hundred seconds on our machines for all screening methods.

 ```
 usage: dec_BRIDGE.py [-h] [-b BYZANTINE] [-gb GOBYZANTINE]
                      [-s {BRIDGE,Median,Krum,Bulyan}]